 StoneXchange Stocks Sills and Curbs

 Besides specializing in marble and granite thresholds, our company also carries a fine line of window sills and bathroom curbs.
 These are also made of marble, granite, or travertine.
 Expertly cut at our manufacturing center and available in a huge variety of standard lengths and widths, our top-quality sills and curbs are priced far below retail when ordered in bulk.

 Our commercial customers who display and sell large quantities of natural stone flooring material can place a mixed order that contains window sills, thresholds, curbs, and even mosaics and borders.

 Trust StoneXChange As Your Local Store For Marble Thresholds

 Give your thresholds the attention they deserve to put the perfect finishing touches on your bathroom and ensure that you’re thrilled with the new space.
 We produce durable and attractive shower thresholds that can be used in a variety of ways in your bathroom remodeling project.

-Contact us online today and find out more about all the curb thresholds we have in stock to meet your company’s needs!
+Contact us online today to learn more about pairing your shower pan with a lovely marble threshold.
+Please find out more about all the curb thresholds we have in stock.
+Review what options will meet your company’s needs!